ASchmidt1024/blank-ebook/blank.md

     $doc->addStyleSheet("https://fonts.googleapis.com/css?family=".$googlefont);
     ?>

 You define a variable $googlefont and add its value as a parameter in the next line: `$doc->addStyleSheet` looks for the Google API then you load the font in your template.
+E.g. if you use 'Roboto' as font you can use it like `font-family: 'Roboto', sans-serif;`.

 ## Error page